ComposableFi/composable/docs/docs/pallets/nft/integration-guide.md

 <!--*Include any notes about pallet lifecycle or states.
 A state diagram that notes
 transition requirements if you're feeling fancy*-->

-Pallet fNFT is an abstraction of functionalities for Financial NFTs.
-A user facing, mutating API is provided by other pallets.
-No automatic state transitions occur. fNFT's have four states: Create, update, transfer + (re-)proxy and burn.
+Pallet fNFT is an abstract implementation for Financial NFTs.
+A user facing, mutating API is provided by other pallets. fNFT's have four states: Create, update, transfer + (re-)proxy and burn.
 These states generally transition linearly, though the update state can occur independently.